Rebecca Hill

 Further information

-I work with adults (18+) offering weekly face to face or online sessions, each lasting 60 minutes.
+I work with adults (18+) offering weekly in person sessions, each lasting 60 minutes.

 Introductory phone call